fmi/java-course/homeworks/01-twitch/README.md

      * @param title    the title of the stream
      * @param category the {@link Category} of the stream
      * @return the started {@link Stream}
+     * @throws IllegalArgumentException if any of the parameters are null or if strings are empty
      * @throws UserNotFoundException    if a user with this username is not found in
      *                                  the service
      * @throws UserStreamingException   if a user with this username is currently
      *                                  streaming
      */
     Stream startStream(String username, String title, Category category) throws UserNotFoundException, UserStreamingException;